Commercial Photography Pricing, Explained

 So, how much does photography cost?

 We get questions like these all the time, and today we’re going to address all of them AND give you some real-world pricing examples with OMS.

 There’s a problem with commercial photography.

 Commercial photographers do such a wide range of work it’s troublesome to nail down specific rates.
-Think about the difference of photographing one shoe on white and then scaling that up with a 2-day shoot with models wearing the same shoe running in the Colorado Rockies.
+Think about the difference between photographing one shoe on white and then scaling that up with a 2-day shoot with models wearing the identical shoe running in the Colorado Rockies.
 We quote everything that’s asked of us, and there is a thoughtful process to find the answer.

 Calculating A Photo’s Price